Othniel Charles Marsh: Trips west

 While teaching, Marsh toured the country, visiting museums to inform the planning of the Yale Museum.
 In 1868, he visited Cope; since their meeting, they had expressed warm wishes in letters to each other and even named species after each other.
-Cope took Marsh on a tour of the marl pits in New Jersey where he was finding fossils; unbeknownst to Cope, Marsh would later pay the pit operators to divert their finds to him instead of Cope.
+Cope took Marsh on a tour of the marl pits in New Jersey where he was finding fossils; unbeknownst to Cope, Marsh would later pay the pit operators to divert their finds to him instead.
 Marsh later noted that Cope's reconstruction of his newest find, the aquatic reptile Elasmosaurus, was flawed: Cope had placed the head of the animal where its tail should have been.
 Marsh's criticism wrankled Cope, and threatened his nascent career; he responded by critiquing errors in Marsh's work, and moving in on areas Marsh was prospecting in.
 Their relationship began to sour.

 Marsh was looking further afield than New Jersey for fossils.
-After visiting Chicago for a meeting of the American Association, Marsh elected to join other members to Omaha on a "geological excursion"; it was Marsh's first trip to the far western United States, and it inspired him to return to prospect.
+While still studying in Europe, Marsh had identified the western American frontier as "the most inviting field for Paleontology in North America".
+In 1868, after visiting Chicago for a meeting of the American Association for the Advancement of Sciences, Marsh elected to join other members to Omaha on a "geological excursion"; it was Marsh's first trip to the far western United States, and it inspired him to return to prospect.

-Marsh organized a series of private expeditions starting in 1870 to 1874, with the prospecting groups composed of Yale students or recent graduates.
-The first of these uncovered more than a hundred new species of vertebrate fossils.
-After 1876, Marsh employed bone hunters who shipped specimens back to him; he did not return west himself until 1879.

-When Cope began prospecting for fossils in the Bridger Basin, which Marsh considered "his" territory, their relationship deteriorated into hostility.

-Marsh served as Vertebrate Paleontologist of the U.S. Geological Survey (USGS) from 1882 to 1892.
-Thanks to John Wesley Powell, head of the USGS, and Marsh's contacts in Washington, Marsh was placed at the head of the consolidated government survey in the late 1880s.
+Plans for a prospecting trip were delayed due to conflict with Native American tribes, and Marsh's first trip started west from New Haven on June 30, 1870.
+The prospecting groups were formed from Yale students or recent graduates.
+Their path took them through Nebraska, Wyoming, Colorado, Utah, all the way to San Francisco, then back to Kansas.
+They were regularly escorted by companies of soldiers, including Buffalo Bill Cody and Frank North.
+They arrived back in New Haven on December 18.
+The expedition uncovered more than a hundred new species of vertebrate fossils.
+Marsh's papers on his finds, particularly a species of Pterosaur larger than any previously known, provided a major boost to his career.
+Also valuable were the personal relationships Marsh forged, the publicity the expedition had received, and the growing attention at the market for bones in the west—bones Marsh was willing to pay for.